TrentOgilvie/Image_similarity_project/README.md

 Compute the similarity score and generate a difference map.

 Visualize the results, including the difference heatmap and overlay.

-Potential Extensions:
-Art History: Integrate with art databases to automate style comparisons.

-Environmental History: Add support for time-series analysis of satellite imagery.

-Custom Training: Fine-tune the model on domain-specific datasets for improved accuracy.

 Contributions:
 Contributions are welcome!
 If you have ideas for improving the project or extending its applications, feel free to open an issue or submit a pull request.